milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 The categories of information we use, and why and how information is processed, are set out below:
 Personalizing Meta Products
 Why and how we process your information:
-Personalizing the Meta Products: Our systems automatically process information we've collected and stored associated with you and others to assess and understand your interests and your preferences and provide you personalized experiences on and across the Meta Company Products in accordance with our terms.
+Our systems automatically process information we've collected and stored associated with you and others to assess and understand your interests and your preferences and provide you personalized experiences on and across the Meta Company Products in accordance with our terms.
 This is how we:
-Personalize features and content (such as your Facebook Feed, Instagram Feed, AI at Meta and Stories);
+Personalize features and content (such as your Facebook Feed, Instagram Feed, our features that are part of AI at Meta and Stories);
 Personalize the ads people see, and
 Make suggestions for you (such as people you may know, groups or events that you may be interested in or topics that you may want to follow) on and off our Products.
 Our ads system prioritizes what ad to show you based on what audience advertisers want to reach.
 Then we match the ad to people who might be interested.
 Learn more about how our ads system works.